hotdogpartner/hotdogpartner.github.io/index.md

 ---
 layout: default
-title: Faolan Hunter
+title: Faolan Kiuchi
 ---

 # about
-  -- college dropout, electron wrangler, mayonaise man
+  -- mayonaise man
   -- [more]({{ site.baseurl }}/about)

 # blog posts